 - Explore Jackson Lake Lodge.
 You don’t need a room reservation at Jackson Lake Lodge to explore inside.
 The view of the Tetons through the lobby’s 60-foot windows is spectacular.
 Head out to the patio and path to fully enjoy the view.

 - Get artsy.
 Instead of a quick pic and back in the car.
 Pack supplies such as clipboards, paper, colored pencils, or markers, to have the kids color or draw the scenery.
 We suggest sitting at the benches at Swasbacher Landing, Jenny Lake Loop, and visitor centers.

 - Hike safely.
 If you plan on hiking, buy or rent bear spray.
 Talk to your kids about hiking a safe distance from you.
 No running ahead.

 - Become a Junior Ranger.
 Complete The Grand Adventure activity booklet to earn a badge.

 - Check out the free Ranger Programs.
 For available programs, check the park’s online calendar, park newspaper, or visitor center.
 Ranger-guided programs are a great way to learn about the park.

 - Download the NPS app.
 It’s like having a ranger in your cell phone.
 Plus you can download the Grand Teton park guide when you don’t have any cell service.

 - Check out the visitor centers to learn about the area and get maps.
 Grand Tetons has 3 visitor centers and 3 smaller information centers – Colter Bay Visitor Center, Craig Thomas Discovery & Visitor Center, Flagg Ranch Information station, Jenny Lake Ranger Station, Jenny Lake Visitor Center, and Laurance S. Rockefeller Preserve Center.

 - Don’t let a rainy day get you down.
 Even if you can’t see the Tetons, there’s a lot to do.
 See our guide What to do at Grand Teton When It Rains. (coming soon)

-- Don’t forget to explore the northern spur of the park between Jackson Lake Lodge and Lizard Creek and John D. Rockefeller, Jr. Memorial Parkway between Grand Teton and Yellowstone.
+- Don’t forget to explore the northern spur of the park between Jackson Lake Lodge and Lizard Creek and the John D. Rockefeller, Jr. Memorial Parkway between Grand Teton and Yellowstone.

 - Stop.
 Enjoy.
 Observe.
 Don’t rush through the park.
 Bring binoculars to scan the area for wildlife.

 - Bring clothing layers.
 Mornings and evenings can be chilly and in May, September, and October very cold.